Cheapest Health Insurance in Arizona: Affordable Plans for 2026

 Time your purchase right

-Open enrollment offers the best plan selection and pricing opportunities each year.
+Open enrollment has the best plan selection and pricing opportunities each year.
 If you miss this window, you'll wait until next year unless you experience a qualified life event like marriage or job loss.

 6. 6